- NEW! Photo ID Requirements

 - July 11, 2016 Minutes - click here to view

 Our Election Officials are a critical part of making it possible for the voters of Rappahannock County to cast their votes!
 We are always in need of Election Officials as we like to ensure they are trained and ready to work at upcoming elections.
-The June 13, 2017 Dual Primary is a great opportunity for new Election Officials to practice for the 2017 November General Election!
+The November 7, 2017 General Election is coming up.
 If you are interested or know of someone who may be interested, please contact us at 540-675-5380.

 As of July 1, 2014, all registered voters are required to present a photo ID in order to vote.
 Please visit the Department of Elections (see here) to review acceptable photo identification under this new law.